Undistraction/webpack-boilerplate/README.md

 ### Transpilation

 This project uses [Babel](https://babeljs.io/) to transpile code written in ES6 to ES5 that is suitable for all supported browsers.
-Configuration for babel, including rules governing supported browsers can be found in `.babelrc`.
+Configuration for babel, including rules governing supported browsers are found in `.babelrc`.
 Although Babel uses a series of plugins to transpile to ES2015, it also requires a polyfill to patch ES2015 features that aren't already supported by some browsers.
 This project uses [babel-preset-env](https://github.com/babel/babel-preset-env) to conditionally apply the both plugins and polyfill based on the browsers that need to be supported and configures it in `.babelrc`.
 It also uses a preset for React (and .jsx) support, and a plugin to enable HMR in React.

 ### Styles

-This project uses PostCSS to extend CSS in a number of ways.
+This project uses PostCSS to extend CSS in various ways.

 - [postcss-import](https://github.com/postcss/postcss-import) Allows Sass-style imports.
 - [postcss-simple-vars](https://github.com/postcss/postcss-simple-vars) Sass-style variables.